OKC Parks selling fishing, boating permits online

 - Model aircraft at Lake Hefner and Lake Draper

-Permits can continue to be purchased through one of our vendors or directly online at okc.gov/parks.
+Permits can continue to be purchased through one of OKC Parks’ vendors or directly online here.
 They must be purchased with a credit or debit card.

 “Selling these permits online will allow greater access for our customers to purchase and print the permits for their use,” said OKC Parks Director Doug Kupper.

 Once a permit is purchased online, it will be emailed directly to the customer for proof of permit.
-Boat stickers will be mailed to customers within 2-3 business days.
+Boat stickers will be mailed to customers within two to three business days.